 It can also be used to describe the kind and amount of food someone eats for a special reason including religion, beliefs or medical conditions (i.e. vegetarian diet, diabetic diet)3.
 Neither of these definitions focus on weight loss but rather an eating lifestyle.

-An estimated 45 million Americans go on a diet each year9.
+An estimated 45 million Americans go on a diet each year8.
 Unfortunately, many restrictive, weight-loss driven diets are not only detrimental to one’s health, but can also be counterproductive.

 The adoption of yo-yo dieting, where someone jumps from diet to diet in an attempt to lose weight, can be the most detrimental.
 Yo-yo dieting behavior slows down metabolism, making weight loss more challenging.

-In addition, deprivation and reduced* calorie diets may lead to over eating and bingeing, which often results in regaining weight.
-In fact, around 8 in 10 of those, who lose* weight by dieting, regain the weight within a year5.
+In addition, deprivation and reduced-calorie diets may lead to overeating and bingeing, which often results in regaining the weight.
+In fact, around 8 in 10 of those, who lose weight by dieting, regain the weight within a year5.

 Demand For Transparency

-The good news is that there is a shift occurring – less* people are going on deprivation-type diets and instead, shifting their attention to an overall healthier lifestyle.
+The good news is that there is a shift occurring – fewer people are going on deprivation-type diets and instead, shifting their attention to an overall healthier lifestyle.